The Digital Reconstruction of Healthcare Transitioning from Brick and Mortar to Virtual Care

-The book enables readers to peer into the very near future and prepare them for the opportunities afforded by the digital shift in healthcare.
+This book enables readers to peer into the very near future and prepare them for the opportunities afforded by the digital shift in healthcare.
 It is also a wake-up call to readers who are less than enthusiastic about these digital tools and helps them to realize the cost of ignoring these tools.
-The book is written for a wide range of medical professionals including:
+It is written for a wide range of medical professionals including:

 - Healthcare executives who decide how to invest in these platforms and products

-Filled with insight from international experts, the book also features Dr. John Halamka’s lessons learned from years of international consulting with government officials on digital health.
-It also taps into Mayo Clinic Senior Research Analyst Paul Cerrato’s expertise in AI, data analytics, and machine learning.
-Combining these lessons learned with an in-depth analysis of clinical informatics research, the book aims to separate hyped AI "solutions" from evidence-based digital tools.
+Filled with insights from international experts, this book also features Dr. John Halamka’s lessons learned from years of international consulting with government officials on digital health.
+It also taps into senior research analyst Paul Cerrato’s expertise in AI, data analytics, and machine learning.
+Combining these lessons learned with an in-depth analysis of clinical informatics research, this book aims to separate hyped AI "solutions" from evidence-based digital tools.
 Together, these two pillars support the contention that these technologies can, in fact, help solve many of the seemingly intractable problems facing healthcare providers and patients.